azriel91/peace_website/content/blog/2023-06-29_had_i_had_time/index.md

 * Terminate these servers, recreate the VPC with resized CIDR blocks, then launch new servers in the new VPC.
 * This infrastructure was created manually, now it should be automatically managed, and migrated to use new naming conventions.

 The [Peace: Production Readiness] GitHub project captures this work.
+See [Flow Versioning](https://peace.mk/book/technical_concepts/flow_versioning.html) for my technical thinking out loud notes.

 ## User Interface